xonsh/xonsh/news/not_backgroundable.rst

 **Changed:**

-* The following commands are, by deafult, predicted to be not backgroundable in some circumastances:
+* The following commands are, by deafult, predicted to be not threadable in some circumastances:

     * bash
     * csh
     * clear
+    * clear.exe
     * cls
+    * cmd
     * fish
     * ksh
     * less